collapsed-stacks/startups/questions/3190/do-i-own-the-domain-name-of-a-startup-if-it-s-in-my-personal-account.md

 - posted by: [littleadv](https://stackexchange.com/users/307221/littleadv) on 2015-01-26
 - score: 3

-<p>If the business paid for the renewal - the business has a valid claim of ownership.
-Who <em>really</em> owns it will be decided by courts, if you two cannot agree, but I suspect the business will prevail.</p>
+If the business paid for the renewal - the business has a valid claim of ownership.
+Who *really* owns it will be decided by courts, if you two cannot agree, but I suspect the business will prevail.

 ## Answer 3470